 95% Less Carbon Than New Clothes.

-Black Fridye breathes new life into any piece of clothing from any brand by making them black so you can get the same dopamine hit as hauling new, but with 95% less carbon.
+Black Fridye breathes new life into any piece of clothing from any brand by making them black.
+You get the same dopamine hit as hauling new, with 95% less carbon.

 While some people save up and wait to buy things they really need on sale, most of Black Friday isn’t about that.
 It’s about the sport of consumption.
 And we get it – in our brains, getting a bargain is equivalent to getting high.
 But it’s high time we stopped putting short term pleasure over the long term health of the planet.

 With the IPCC calculating the fashion industry’s climate impact at 10% of global carbon emissions, it’s no surprise sustainable fashion organisations are calling for the cancellation of Black Friday.
 But that genie is well and truly out of the bottle, and rather than piss against the wind, we think there’s a better way.

 The most sustainable clothes are the ones we already own, and if you open your wardrobe you’ll likely find loads of clothes that you haven’t worn in ages.
 Maybe they aren't your colour anymore, or perhaps some are stained, or simply faded.